 Natural Remedies – Calming Treats

-Calming treats are snacks specifically designed to help decrease anxiety in dogs.
+Calming treats are snacks specifically designed to decrease anxiety in dogs.

 These treats typically contain natural ingredients such as chamomile, valerian root, and L-theanine (an amino acid in green tea).